Current Events Articles

 Explore More on Current Events

-Why Are We Drawn to Bad News?
+Why Are We Drawn To Bad News?

 For instance: If you hear about a bad weather event that’s on its way, you may have useful information to keep yourself safe inside or to evacuate.
-However, repeatedly hearing negative news can also take its toll on mental health in unproductive ways.
+However, repeatedly hearing negative news can take a toll on mental health in unproductive ways.

 How We Get Our News Has Changed

-Managing Current Events to Protect Mental Health
+Managing Current Events To Protect Your Mental Health

 Consciously managing your intake of news can protect you from its negative effects on mental health.
 For example: You might try to make a point of not engaging in “doomscrolling,” which can be defined as constantly scrolling and reading bad news.
 Instead of receiving alerts all day, you could set aside a certain time of day to check the news and limit how much time you spend on it.